exercism/development-environment/README.md

 ### Updating everything

 The first time `./bin/start` is run, it will download the latest versions of all the Exercism components for you to use.
-When you want to force updating to the latest version of those components — which we advise doing regularly — run:
+If you want to download and run the latest version of those components — which we advise doing regularly — run:

 ```bash
 ./bin/start --pull